-This service provides two monthly stock picks of up-and-coming companies.
-They may either operate mostly in the United States or can also come from emerging markets.
+This service provides two monthly stock picks of up-and-coming companies, mainly operating in the United States or coming from emerging markets.

-The Oxford Club Communique also offers similar suggestions with its Ten-Baggers model portfolio.
-So you may decide to stick with the Communique as its subscription cost is significantly more affordable.
+The Oxford Club Communiqué offers similar suggestions with its Ten-Baggers model portfolio.
+So you may prefer to stick with the Communiqué as its subscription cost is significantly less.

 Read our Motley Fool Rule Breakers review for more.